AI Safety

 With over 50 senior representatives from businesses across the techUK membership, the event served as a platform for direct engagement with the UK Government, setting the stage for the forthcoming global summit set to take place in Seoul on May 21-22.

-Reflecting on Bletchley
+Reflecting on the Bletchley AI Safety Summit

 The first global AI Safety Summit in the UK in 2023 facilitated consensus on approaching frontier AI technologies and established a new track in global AI discussions.
 The Summit took place on the 1-2 November in Bletchley Park with five key objectives, including developing a shared understanding of the risks posed by frontier AI, agreeing areas for potential collaboration on AI safety research and showcasing how the safe development of AI can enable AI to be used for good globally.
 It emphasised governments and industry collaborating to understand and mitigate risks of emerging AI while seizing opportunities.